-- Minimization of dropout rate to zero level at elementary stage of education (Class I to VIII) in the state. - To achieve the targeted level of 100% enrolment of children of age 6- 14 as per SSA goal to universalize the elementary education in the state. - To improve quality of education at elementary level. - To ensure that all district as well as block offices are properly equipped with required facilities such as telephone, fax, Photostat and computer hardware and introduce web based monitoring of different programmes implemented by the department for ensuring faster and reliable exchange of information/data. - To ensure availability of proper infrastructure for all district/ block offices as well as in all primary elementary schools of the state. - To enhance the capacity of existing teaching manpower by imparting better training to improve their teaching skill/technique so that they could handle the children more efficiently.
+- Minimization of dropout rate to zero level at elementary stage of education (Class I to VIII) in the state. - To achieve the targeted level of 100% enrolment of children of age 6- 14 as per SSA goal to universalize the elementary education in the state. - To improve quality of education at elementary level. - To ensure that all district as well as block offices are properly equipped with required facilities such as telephone, fax, Photostat and computer hardware and introduce web based monitoring of different programmes implemented by the department for ensuring faster and reliable exchange of information/data. - To ensure availability of proper infrastructure for all district/ block offices as well as in all primary elementary schools of the state. - To enhance the capacity of existing teaching man power by imparting better training to improve their teaching skill/technique so that they could handle the children more efficiently. - To enhance the capacity of existing teaching man power by imparting better training to improve their teaching skill/technique so that they could handle the children more efficiently. - Functional Toilets separately for boys and Girls in all the left out Schools.